As far as possible, we aim to keep you up to date on our website.

 Brighton & Hove Bus Co.:

-Awards to the bus company include:
+Recent awards to the bus company include:

 - - Winner of best bus service, for the 1X.